scupit/gcmake-rust/docs/cmake_data_config/test_project_config.md

 - include/PARENT_PREFIX/TEST/MY_TEST_PREFIX/
 - resources/PARENT_PREFIX/TEST/MY_TEST_PREFIX/

+**Resource Directory Enforcement**: Assets must be placed in the properly prefixed `resources/PARENT_PREFIX/TEST/MY_TEST_PREFIX/` directory in order to be copied to the build.
+GCMake will warn if assets are found outside this directory, but won't copy them to the build.

 ## Running the Tests

 Use CMake to configure the project build and ensure the project's tests are enabled.
 Build the project,